Generalized Honeycomb-structured Materials in the Subwavelength Regime: Band Structure of Super Honeycomb-structured Materials

-\end{theorem} \begin{remark} In other literature, the points $ \alpha_1,\alpha_{2} $ are often referred to as high symmetry points or diabolical points, see \cite{Ablowitz2009}. \end{remark} To prove this theorem, we first give several lemmas: \begin{lemma} The following decomposition holds
+\end{theorem} \begin{remark} In other literature, the points $ \alpha_1,\alpha_{2} $ are often referred to as high symmetry points or diabolical points, see \cite{Ablowitz2009}.
+And for simplicity we omit the $ \alpha_{3} $ in the following proof. \end{remark} To prove this theorem, we first give several lemmas: \begin{lemma} The following decomposition holds

 \end{lemma}

 \begin{proof} First we rewrite the dual lattice point $ \tilde{\Lambda}' $ by $ \tilde{\Lambda}' = \{m_1\tilde{k}_1 +m_2\tilde{k}_2: m_1,m_2\in \mathbb{Z}\}. $ From \eqref{eqn:BigDualBasis}, we have